-The following packet represents the minimum documentation required to ensure that the process of freeze-drying in a food establishment will result in a product that is safe for human consumption.
+This worksheet represents the minimum required support documentation for a Smoking and/or Curing of Meats HACCP plan.
 A separate HACCP Plan must be completed for each special process and food product.
 Please read through and complete the entire worksheet.
 If a section does not apply to your operation, please write "N/A".
 You may attach additional documentation to the end of the worksheet, as required.
 Additional materials and examples can be found on the HACCP Plan Resources website.